 Subscribe to Newsletter

-You will now find over 8,700 pages in the database of artdeco-boulevard.de.
+Today, you will find over 9,200 pages in the artdeco-boulevard.de database.

 Modenschau Issue No. 192 for December 1928 was a special edition with 88 pages.
 The issue featured several pages of the most beautiful evening fashions for the 1928/29 ball season.
 While the daytime fashion still followed the uniform line, the evening gowns presented a tendency to lengthen the skirt and the new higher waistline.
 A colorfully illustrated gloss takes the reader into the fashions of the past.

 You will now find over 9,100 pages in the artdeco-boulevard.de database.